We’ll answer all your questions about insuring a new car before it's in your driveway.

 What Is An Insurance Grace Period?

 This term can be a little deceiving.
 Even when you live in one of the two states without compulsory car insurance – Virginia and New Hampshire – you need to buy insurance or follow car insurance waiving requirements before you start driving.
-The insurance grace period typically refers to a number of days or weeks before you need to tell your existing insurance company about a new vehicle or change in information.
+The car insurance grace period typically refers to a number of days or weeks before you need to tell your existing insurance company about a new vehicle or change in information.

 Be sure to check your policy and speak with a representative since grace periods can last anywhere from seven to thirty days.